Open-CMSIS-Pack/cmsis-toolbox/docs/CubeMX.md

 Directory and Files          | Description :----------------------------|:---------------------------------------
 `Board.clayer.yml`           | Defines the source files and software components of the board layer.
-`Driver/`                    | Directory with driver related source files.
-`STM32CubeMX/`               | Directory with CubeMX generated files.
+`CubeMX/`                    | Directory with CubeMX ioc file and other generated files and folders.
-`STM32CubeMX/Board.cgen.yml` | Generator import file that lists CubeMX generated files and options.
+`CubeMX/Board.cgen.yml`      | Generator import file that lists CubeMX generated files and options.
+`CubeMX/STM32CubeMX/`        | Directory with CubeMX generated files.
+`CubeMX/STM32CubeMX/Drivers/`| Directory with driver related source files.

 The `Board.clayer.yml` file defines with the `generators:` node, options to locate the CubeMX generated files in the directory structure of the [software layer](build-overview.md#software-layers).
 As a board layer is used by many projects, the name of the generator import file should be explicitly specified as shown below: